 It's a little sweet, a little spicy, a little sour, and a little salty, all in one mouthful.
 Perfectly balanced flavours make this an upscale chicken and rice dish.
 It's fancy enough for a dinner party when served with Thai Coconut Rice, but easy enough for a weeknight meal.

-- cubed fruit from 3 ripe mangoes Use 2 mangoes in the sauce, reserve 1 for garnish.
+- 3 mangoes, cubed.
+Use 2 in the sauce, reserve 1 for garnish.

-- 1 tbsp rice vinegar OR white or apple cider vinegar
+- 1 tablespoon rice vinegar OR white or apple cider vinegar

-- 1 1/2 tbsp coconut aminos or soy sauce
+- 1 ½ tablespoon coconut aminos or soy sauce

 - zest of 1 lime